 Ps. happy birthday to Emily who turned older yesterday!

 Hi, I’m Kristoffer and you have just read Naive Weekly - Curated stories on Technology and Internet Culture.

-And as always a big thanks to the (now!) nine Naive Friends who chip in every month or year to support me making time to write this newsletter: Nikolaj, Antal, Søren, Dries, Mikkel, Tina, Aydo, Lukas & Angela!
+As always a big thanks to the eleven Naive Friends who chip in every month or year to support me making time to write this newsletter: Nikolaj, Antal, Søren, Dries, Mikkel, Tina, Aydo, Lukas, Hans, mystery person & Angela!